Skip to Content

 What is Foilyage Hair Technique?

 Similar to balayage, foilyage employs nearly the same technique.
 Expert colorists use a sweeping method to apply the color to your hair.
-They paint your hair and, once completed, wrap the top and front sections in aluminum foils.
+They paint your hair and, once completed, wrap sections throughout the head, especially the top and front sections, in aluminum foils.

 Foilyage is often recommended for women with darker hair who desire striking highlights.
 If you don’t want a high-maintenance commitment that frequently requires salon appointments, foilyage is an excellent choice.